the-hedgehog-io/contracts/README.md

 ## Setup Environment

-Repo was used with node@20.11.1
+Repo was used with pnpm v10
 If you use volta, it is already pinned in the package.json

 ```bash